ibi-group/otp-middleware/docs/trip-monitoring.md

 ## Itinerary Existence Checking

 Itinerary existence checking is performed prior to saving a new monitored trip.
-Typically, the OTP-react-redux UI will request an itinerary check for a given itinerary.
+Typically, the OTP-react-redux UI will request an existence check for a given itinerary and display the result.

-OTP-middleware will perform an additional check upon submission (POST).
+Upon saving (POST), OTP-middleware will perform an additional existence check.
 If the check does not succeed, the submission is rejected, and the trip is not saved or monitored.
+If the check passes, the result is saved in `MonitoredTrip.itineraryExistence`.

 ## Trip Notifications